Breaking Down Barriers at Bohomolec

 Volunteers will work alongside NCC staff to remove an unnecessary barbed wire fence that poses a hazard to wildlife.Why you will love it

-Your hard work will help to create a barrier free corridor for wildlife to pass through!Questions?
+Your hard work will help to create a barrier free corridor for wildlife to pass through, and have the opportunity to brush up your local botanical knowledge on a guided wildflower walk.Questions?

 All tools and equipment will be provided, along with drinks and snacks.
 Please bring a lunch with you.
 Additional information will be sent to you after you have registered for the event.
 Event will go rain or shine.